agviray/guess-that-dog-breed/README.md

 Guess That Dog Breed! was made with create-react-app.
 The dog images used in this application were retrieved via the [Dog CEO API](https://dog.ceo/dog-api/documentation/).

-## Access/Installation
+## Play Game

-You can play a live version of the game [here](https://guess-that-dog-breed.netlify.app/), or run it locally by following the steps shown below.
+You can play a live version of the game [here](https://guess-that-dog-breed.netlify.app/), or run it locally by following the Installation steps shown below.

+## Installation

 ```zsh
 # Step 1 - Clone the repo in a workspace directory on your machine.